SFZC-WebOps/cairn-pkm/_cairn-pkm/README.md

-# CAIRN
+# Cairn-PKM

 A markdown-based personal knowledge management system for Obsidian.

-## What is CAIRN?
+## What is Cairn-PKM?

-CAIRN is an opinionated folder structure for organizing personal and professional knowledge in plain markdown files.
-Like the stone trail markers that guide hikers through unfamiliar terrain, it provides just enough structure to keep you oriented without getting in your way.
+Cairn-PKM is an opinionated folder structure for organizing personal and professional knowledge in plain markdown files.
+Like the stone trail markers (cairns) that guide hikers through unfamiliar terrain, Cairn provides just enough structure to keep you oriented without getting in your way.

 ## Features